 Soil fumigation is drip or shank applied via broadacre or raised bed.
 Depending on pathogen type and degree of infestation, fumigant formulations are injected at various rates and depths below the surface.
 The soil surface is then sealed using bed presses or roller packers.
 Applied by certified fumigation professionals, the product can be injected into the soil in as little as 14 days prior to planting a crop.

 Following injection, the fumigant rapidly diffuses through the soil and immediately starts eliminating the target pathogens and pests.

 Formulations can be applied with other fumigants or as a stand alone.
-One pass and you are done - helping with residue management for erosion control, reduced application costs, lower pounds of active ingredient which can positively affect bufferzone allowances, a shorter plant back window, and broad spectrum efficacy.
+One pass and you are done - helping with residue management for erosion control, reduced application costs, lower application rates, a shorter plant back window, and broad spectrum efficacy.

 Soil fumigants are injected into the soil to control harmful insects, nematodes, weeds, bacteria, fungi, and diseases.
 To effectively move through the soil, proper soil conditions (such as soil moisture and temperature) are key.